mchenggit/kabanero-event/architecture/README.md

 The architect creates the Tekton Pipeline and Tasks for the `ui` application.
 This involves:
 - Using any existing pipelines and tasks that may already be available for building node.js applications as the basis to create a new pipeline.
 - Using any existing pipeline tasks for interacting with Github:
-  - When build is kicked off, update the Github status check with a warning that build is on-going, to prevent the user from merging code. (**TBD**: Is this part of Tekton or Kabanero?)
+  - When build is kicked off, update the Github status check with a warning that build is on-going, to prevent the user from merging code.
-  - When build is successful,  Pipeline Tasks are used to install `ui-test`, `ui`, `svc-a` and `svc-b` images, and run the `ui-test` verification test.
+  - When build is successful,  additional Pipeline Tasks are used to install `ui-test`, `ui`, `svc-a` and `svc-b` images, and run the `ui-test` verification test.
-- The last task of the pipeline is to record the github status and how to access the build. (**TBD:** Is this possible with Tekton, or is this handled by Kabanero?)
+- The last step of the pipeline is to record the github status and how to access the build.
    - successful if all tasks succeed.
    - fail if some tasks fails